How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 Extreme events 🚨

-Terrorist attacks, natural disasters, pandemics (often excluded).
+Terrorist attacks, natural disasters, pandemics (often excluded from both regulatory and insurance coverage).

-Budget airline cancellations 🛩️
+Budget airline exclusions 🛩️

 Some policies exclude these—always read the fine print!